980 Madison Avenue: History

+Parke-Bernet, 1949–1987

 Parke-Bernet, an American auction house, had previously been headquartered at 30 East 57th Street.
 The galleries there which were considered very lavish.
 The New York Times wrote in 1949 that they were "always looked on as the most luxurious auction rooms in the world."
 In June 1949, after auctioning the Joseph Brummer art collection, Parke-Bernet ended auctions for the summer as its headquarters were to be torn down and a new building be constructed to hold the galleries.
 While the building was under construction, the auction house was based in the Brummer Gallery.

 The lot at 980 Madison Avenue had previously been occupied by a house owned by Seth Milliken and five rowhouses.
 Walker & Poor designed the building in a modern style, and it was opened on November 10, 1949.
 The opening ceremony had around 2,500 attendees and speakers included Hiram H. Parke, Robert W. Dowling and Leslie A. Hyam.
 The move led to the development of an art market on upper Madison Avenue.
 In March 1966 Peregrine Pollen, then president of Sotheby Parke Bernet, used the building for a concert by pianist Philippe Entremont.
 In 1967, a brownstone neighboring the galleries caught fire, and 200 people were evacuated from the building.
 None of the exhibits were damaged.

 On June 9, 1987, Sotheby Parke-Bernet announced that it was closing the galleries, causing an uproar in the New York City art community.
 Klaus Perls, a German art dealer, said I am shattered by the news.
 I thought that Sotheby's was the greatest asset to the art market in New York that could be imagined.
 I think a lot of the glamour that has characterized the art market in New York over the last 20 years is going to disappear when Sotheby's leaves the premises.
 Parke-Bernet relocated to its York Avenue galleries.
 The building was then divided into small rooms for tenants and included in the Upper East Side Historic District.
-In the 2000 A.I.A.
-Guide to New York City the building was described as "an insipid box unrelated to any cultural values."